TobiStr/quarkus-workshop/README.md

 -   In the **docs** folder, you will find an implementation of a Result type.
 Please use this Result or ActionResult type where it makes sense.
 -   Add good logging to methods, where you think it is relevant.
--   Add error handling so, that you do not have unhandled exceptions in the whole application.
+-   Add an error handling system, so that unhandled exceptions cannot occur and that the user is returned a meaningful HTTP Response.
 -   (Optional) Desing and implement a good exception handling mechanism for the whole application.
+-   (Optional) Implement at least one Integration Test to test the behavior of an exception

 </details>

+## Logging

+To use a logger, annotate the class with `@lombok.extern.slf4j.Slf4j` and use the SLF4J logger with e.g.
+`LOGGER.info("Hello!");`.

 ## Additional Information